It’s not (just) the word; it’s how you use it

 I’ll end with Jay Smooth talking about how to tell people they sound racist.
 It’s a bit old, but this is one video everybody should see.
 Maybe it could be useful in the sex/gender conversation, too…fancy!

-2 thoughts on “It’s not (just) the word; it’s how you use it”
+2 Replies to “It’s not (just) the word; it’s how you use it”

 Leave a Reply